HOME

 The following Lands were listed in the land tax lists in Wakefield

 1. William Land was listed with a house in the township of Alverthorpe as both a proprietor and tenant from 1781 when this set of records began.
 By 1787 his holdings had increased to an additional two parcels of land that he was renting.
-In 1887 the "widow" Land was listed at the same property.
+In 1787 the "widow" Land was listed at the same property.
 In 1788 this property was again listed under William Land.
 The second William was most likely the son of the first William.
 William Land was listed at this property until at least 1797.
-Since William was not closely related to the Lands I am searching for I did not following him beyond this point.
+See William Land born 1747 and his son William born 1771.
+The second William was a shoemaker and lived in Alverthorpe.
+I looked at the 1787 and 1788 death and did not see a death for William Land.

-2. James Land was listed as a tenant on Mr Gill at Dick Ing starting in 1781.
+2. James Land was listed as a tenant of Mr. Gill at Dick Ings starting in 1781.
 In 1782 there was a notation that this was "poor land".
-In the 1887 listing for this property "John Land" was the tenant.
+In the 1787 listing for this property "John Land" was the tenant.

 3. No date: Mr Hopkinson (proprietor), James Land (tenant), 1/1